Most art history fans can readily recall which famous paintings stoked their love affair with the history of painting.

-The woman on the left appears pregnant or at the least, fertile and sensual.
-Her youthful,
+In this work, Madame Moitessier on the left appears pregnant or at the least, fertile and sensual, but the

 Jean-Auguste-Dominque Ingres.
 Portrait of Madame Ines Moitessier, 1856.
 Oil on canvas, 47 1/4" by 36 2/4".
 National Gallery, London.

-As noted by Laurie Schneider Adams (Art Across Time, 2nd edition.
-New York: McGraw Hill, 2002, p.
-893), one French term for mirror is psyche, meaning soul.
-This suggests, Adams argues, that Picasso aligned the multiple views of Cubism with multiple psychological views, simultaneously showing the girl's psyche and physical appearance.
+As noted by Laurie Schneider Adams, one French term for mirror is psyche, meaning soul.
+This may suggest that some Picasso paintings align the multiple views of Cubism with multiple psychological views.
+He is simultaneously showing the girl's psyche and physical appearance.

-I prefer to conclude that the ambiguity is Picasso's invitation to create one's own meaning.
+As with so many Picasso paintings, there never will be a definitive answer.
+I prefer to conclude that the ambiguity is his invitation to create one's own meaning.

-I hope that this is what the Girl Before a Mirror is pondering, anyway.
+I hope that this is what the Girl is pondering, anyway.